bobbymaher/EveryMedia/README.md

     - Lazy load the page if there is a lot of content
     - More meta data options e.g image exif data
     - Different layout options. currently it shows icons and file name.
 The ability to show files in a list would be good
+    - search for files (sphinx/elasticsearch or basic datatables in browser)

 ```